tomasma/vocloud-active-learning/documentation/Continue with a project – further iterations.md

 You may also view metadata of all the samples.
 Simply press the `All metadata` button.
 Pressing the same button again will hide the table.

 When you reach the end of the list, all the labels are automatically saved in the `DATA/active-learning/your_project` folder together with the performance estimation statistics.
 The statistics is also displayed in the top right corner of the display window.
 You may also download the labels and, optionally, also the spectra to your computer (hyperlinks labeled `Download labels` and `Download spectra`).
+The `Save` button allows to save the data at any time.